 Click the link below to register as soon as you feel called to this courageous work.
 Space is limited to 22 participants.

-When you sign up for the seminar you will receive a Zoom link and pre-seminar materials that we encourage you to read before Part 1.
+When you sign up for the seminar you will receive a Zoom link and pre-seminar materials that we encourage you to read before the course begins.